 Where to sleep at Nyungwe National Park?

 If you would like to have direct access to the Nyungwe National Park, your best bet is definitely the One and Only Nyungwe House.
 It is super luxurious and you can enjoy tailored experiences in the park.
-We slept at Tiloreza Volcanoes Eco lodge.
 We stayed an hour away from the national Park at Emeraude Kivu resort.
 Less luxurious but the food was very good and the resort faces lake Kivu.

 Enjoy lake Kivu